joshzheng777/movie-review-app/README.md

 # 🎬 Movie Review Website

 A full-stack web application for browsing and submitting movie reviews.
-Built with modern web technologies using React, TypeScript, C# and .NET.
+Built with modern web technologies using React, TypeScript, Java, and Spring Boot.

 ---